Lambdola/Rock_Paper_Scissors/README.md

 # Rock_Paper_Scissors
-A one player game of Rock, Paper, Scissors
+A Single Player game of Rock, Paper and Scissors